sebastianiorga/testing/debugging.md

 ```ruby
 gem 'effective_slugs'
 ```
- explicitly in Gemfile makes this go away(dependency misconfiguration in the effective_pages gem?)
+ explicitly in Gemfile makes this go away~~(dependency misconfiguration in the effective_pages gem?)~~ No need to actually add these gems to the Gemfile, we could have gotten away with just requiring them in application.rb.
+Using [#add_dependency 'gem_name' doesn't require it](https://groups.google.com/forum/#!topic/ruby-bundler/3TPXWDikP0c), as far as I know.
+The possible fixes are:
+ 1. require the stuff explicitly in gem_name/lib/gem_name.rb(the correct way to handle this, I think) OR
+ 2. require everything in the Rails app OR
+ 3. add the gems to the Rails app Gemfile, which requires everything by default(this isn't bad for development when wanting to switch between local gems/github/rubygems)

 $  ctrl-c